21 | Thresholds: A Psychedelic Guide to Falling Apart on Purpose

 A threshold is not a step.
 It is a passage.
 A lived crossing from one way of being into another.
 It may come through crisis or stillness, but it always asks something of us: a letting go, a surrender, a remembering.

 In 1909, the anthropologist Arnold van Gennep discovered that rites of passage across every culture follow the same three-phase structure, a finding he published in his landmark work The Rites of Passage.
 Victor Turner deepened the work.
 William Bridges brought it into popular language with his book Transitions, named one of the fifty most important self-help books ever written.
-The shape has not changed in a century of study, because it was never invented.
+Those three phases have not changed in a century of study because they were never invented.
 It was observed.

 The philosopher J.G.
 Bennett named a dimension he called hyparxis, the dimension in which genuine change of being becomes possible.
 He defined it as "the hole through which an entity can become other than itself."
 At a threshold, anyone who has sat in ceremony, or in deep grief, or at the bedside of someone dying, has touched this.
 The strange widening of the present moment where past and future fold into now.
 That is where transformation actually occurs.